 In 2010, the government introduced the Feed-in-Tariff scheme to encourage uptake of solar panels.
 Under this scheme, your energy supplier pays you for any energy that you generate using your solar panels, as well as any excess that you export to the grid.
 The average installation can make around £420 a year in FITs at current tariff rates.
 You can alternatively get the installation paid for using a loan from the Green Deal finance scheme.

-Fitting panels is not a complex process, and you can get them fitted with very little disruption.
+Fitting panels is not a complex process, and you can get them fitted with very little disruption, you just have to find the BEST SOLAR PANEL COMPANY to work with.
 You do need to ensure that you get a qualified installer to qualify for the FITs.

 - What guarantees do solar PV panels come with?